 The course is based on chapters of the popular R for data science textbook (Wickham & Grolemund, 2017), but topics and datasets used in the course are geared to the interests and needs of psychologists (e.g., involving the data of patients or experimental participants).

 Completing this course enables students to understand, transform, analyze, and visualize data in a variety of ways.
 While this course does not deal with statistical testing and only scratches the surface of computer programming, it teaches reproducible research practices and covers fundamental knowledge and skills of data science.

-Our main goal is to develop a set of useful skills in data analysis in a playful fashion.
+Our main goal is to develop a set of useful skills in analyzing real-world data and conducting reproducible research.
 Upon completing this course, you will be able to read, transform, analyze, and visualize data of various types.
-Many interactive exercises will allow students to continuously check their understanding, monitor their progress, and practice their skills.
+Many interactive exercises will allow students to check their understanding, monitor their progress, and practice their skills.

-Literature: Wickham, H., & Grolemund, G. (2016).
+- Textbook: Wickham, H., & Grolemund, G. (2016).
 R for data science: Import, tidy, transform, visualize, and model data.
 Sebastopol, Canada: O’Reilly Media, Inc.